Frequently Asked Questions

 How do I audition?

 The YPMB holds an information meeting in Hendrie Hall at the beginning of the school year.
-“Fauxditions” follow in early September.
+“Fauxditions” follow in early September (see below for Fall 2020 information).
 We guarantee you’ve never been through a more painless process in your life - the audition is just to see what part we should give you.
 Don’t stress.

 What are the functions of the officers/section leaders?